MattKimura/Emulator-Saves/README.md

 Emulator-ready saves that you don't have to convert.
 From 100% saves, to useful starter saves.

+You can download the saves by downloading the entire repository by clicking on Code > Download Zip.

+Or you can click on an individual save and click on download raw file.

 You can find descriptions about each save on the spreadsheet: https://docs.google.com/spreadsheets/d/1qO3alu1R5jUtkZY4ZE9roMqQS_ee_Yf38PIKJ9THP6Q/edit?usp=sharing